mamedev/mame/docs/source/techspecs/memory.rst

 A series of methods allow to change the bus decoding of an address space on the fly.
 They're powerful but have some issues:
-* changing the mappings repeateadly can be slow
+* changing the mappings repeatedly can be slow
 * the address space state is not saved in the saved states, so it has to be rebuilt after state load
 * they can be hidden anywhere rather that be grouped in an address map, which can be less readable